 Name your map, decide whether you want to show the layers you selected or the most recently-selected layers on map load, designate the base permission for the map (this is covered in the next lesson) and add in any comments.
 Clicking Save will save the map to Your Maps under Your Data and return to the map in the map viewer.

 Alternatively, you can exit the Save As dialog without saving your map by clicking Cancel or clicking anywhere outside the dialog.
 You can then save your map at a later time by clicking the green Save button that appears in place of the Details/Sharing button on the left side of the map viewer.

 However, do not forget to save your map if you wish to access it again!
 If you try to close a draft/unsaved map, you may see a dialog warning you that you will lose any unsaved changes if you close the page.
 Clicking Yes, Close Page or closing the browser page in another manner will result in the loss of any data that was added to your map.

 You cannot share a blank map from the mobile app.
 If you wish to share a map from the mobile app, you must save the map first.

 To save a map on the mobile app, first add a map object to the map.
 Unsaved Map will appear in the upper left hand corner.
 Click the 3 bar main menu and then select Save Map.
 Type in a name for your map and then press Save Map.

 Saved maps are maps where the data has been saved to CalTopo.
 On a saved map, the URL is m followed by a 4-digit code that is a unique combination of letters and/or numbers, e.g.

+You may have noticed that once you save a map, there is no longer a Save button visible in the map viewer.
 In a style similar to other online editors such as Google Docs, changes made to a saved map are automatically synced.
 Anyone with access to the map will also see any changes made as long as they have a data connection.